BiaGuedes/biaguedes/README.md

 ### Hi there 👋

 Currently working as PMO in Project Analysis area (management of schedules, resources, costs, risks and processes related to CMMI);

 Learning how to apply Design Thinking on a daily basis to organize ideas as well as an innovative way to solve problems;

-Looking for help with Data Science, Python, SQL, Cloud How to reach me: https://www.linkedin.com/in/beatriz-guedes-silva/
+Looking for help with Data Science, Python, SQL, Cloud;

+How to reach me: https://www.linkedin.com/in/beatriz-guedes-silva/